§ 02 / Brand

 Common questions, straight answers.
 No fluff.

-- The stripes indicate the compound and carcass construction.
-Red is for standard motocross.
-Yellow is for enduro.
+- They code the compound and carcass.
+Red is standard motocross.
+Yellow is enduro.
 Green is a soft compound for extreme enduro.
-Double green is the ultra-soft version for the most technical terrain.
+Double green is the ultra-soft, built for the most technical going.

-- A rim lock is highly recommended.
-Even the standard enduro compound can generate enough grip to slip on the rim if you are aggressive with the throttle at lower pressures.
+- Fit one.
+Even the enduro compound makes enough grip to spin on the rim if you get aggressive with the throttle at lower pressures.